 12. The Dove

-Christmas at Museum of London there is plenty for kids and family to get involved with over Christmas at Museum of London.
+Christmas at Museum of London there is plenty for kids and families to get involved with over Christmas at the Museum of London.
 From storytelling sessions to interactive music groups and craft workshops, there is something to entertain everyone.

 Chelsea Physic Garden Christmas Fair Experience the delights of the Chelsea Physic Garden Christmas Fair, this fair gives you a rare chance to see the gardens in the midst of winter.
 The fair hosts over 100 exhibitors and they will be showcasing a range of handcrafted and designed products from Jewellery to contemporary crafts and foods.
 This fair does have an entry fee which goes to support the garden.

-Great Xmas pudding Race cheer on the festively-dressed teams as they race around an obstacle course without dropping the puddings, at London’s 36th annual Great Christmas Pudding Race in Covent Garden.
+Great Xmas pudding Race cheer on the festively dressed teams as they race around an obstacle course without dropping the puddings, at London’s 36th annual Great Christmas Pudding Race in Covent Garden.
+Saturday, December 10, 2022.

 Watch teams of six battle it out for the highly sought-after Christmas Pudding Trophy, darting through the tricky course on a crisp December day to win prizes and raise money for Cancer Research UK.